For times of pastoral vacancy or whenever regularly called

 |Carrie Hoff (Temporarily

 WV-WMD has one ordained deacon, The Rev. Dn.
 Mary Sanders, available for supply preaching.
 Deacons (on the ELCA roster of ministers of Word & service) who are in good standing in their own synod may be engaged for supply work under the same conditions as any other supply preacher.
 They may preach but not preside at altar.
-When considering someone other than one listed, refer to the guidelines posted after this list.
+When considering someone other than one listed, refer to the guidelines posted for verification of credentials.

 The names listed below are known to the synod as ordained